Memories are made up of what we don’t forget! That’s a basic simple truth. And if your past the age of twelve you understand what I mean.

 We bonded over a TV show, “All Creatures Great and Small”.
 We also bonded over ducks.
 Her parents had a goldfish pond in their backyard and she had a few baby ducks living there that she had rescued from being turtle food in a nearby lake.

-Also fortunately for me, we were married on a date that proved to provide me a better chance of remembering the number of years at our future anniversaries.
-The math is simpler counting from 1980!
+Also fortunately for me, we were married in a year that proved to provide me a better chance for me to remember the number of our anniversaries.
+The math is simpler counting from 1980.

 We discovered music that we both liked and wound up with two beautiful daughters.